 It is essential to remove these bits so that they do not water down the vegan tomato sauce.
 We are not making a tomato soup where water is okay and even included in the recipe.

-How To Make Vegan Tomato Sauce
+How To Make Tomato Sauce Vegan

 Once you take the seeds out of the tomatoes, as explained above, heat olive oil in a large pot and add your onions.
 You will saute the onions until fragrant, usually for a few minutes.

 Then you will add in the garlic and the tomato paste as well as all of your spices and continue to cook until combined.
 If you are wondering if tomato paste is vegan, it sure is!
 If you are feeling concerned, just check one out at the store in the future.

 Now, you will add the fresh tomatoes that you prepared above.
 You will NOT add any liquid to this recipe.
 I know it is hard to conceive how a bunch of mushy tomatoes will become delicious vegan tomato sauce, but stay the course!